NeoktaLabs/ppopgi-project/docs/02-architecture.md

 - Bot has no special permissions
 - Bot cannot steal funds

+**Operational note**
+- Finalization incurs a native network fee
+- The bot is an economic convenience, not a trusted actor

 **If the bot is down**
 - The protocol still works
 - Users can finalize manually